ksha-dev/favourite_places_app/README.md

 The following were learnt during the development of the project

-- Image picker
+- Image picker - selecting images
-- Location
+- Location - fetching current location
-- File
+- File - storing images
-- Riverpod state management
+- Riverpod - state management
-- Configuring native files
+- Configuring native files - keys
+- Map Integration
+- SQLite Storage - Internal storage
+- Google Maps
+- Path providers
+- Path management - copying image to a second directory

 A few resources to get you started if this is your first Flutter project: